har-in-air/ESP32_IMU_BARO_GPS_VARIO/README.md

 * Press the **btnM** button if you want to change the selected option (cursor -> solid circle).
 * Now **btnL** and **btnR** will decrease/increase the value.
 Press the **btnM** button again to go back to the option select (cursor = empty circle).
 * Click on **btn0** to exit the options page when done.
-* Configuration options are saved to the file `options.txt` in the SPIFFS paritition.
+* Configuration options are saved to the file `options.txt`.
 * If there is no user activity for ~10 seconds in the options screen, the gpsvario will automatically transition into flight display mode.
 This is so that you can power up the unit and have it eventually start displaying the flight screen without user intervention.
 * You can also change options by replacing the `options.txt` file.
   * Switch on the gpsvario, select server mode, access the url `http://esp32.local`
-  * Click on **SPIFFS Files** and download `options.txt` file from the gpsvario.
+  * Click on **Directory** and download `options.txt` file from the gpsvario.
   * Edit options as required - make sure you only edit the last field on each line !
   * Delete the existing `options.txt` file using the webpage
   * Upload the modified `options.txt` file back to the gpsvario.
 Unfortunately there is an issue with replacing an existing file, so we need to first delete the file and then upload a replacement.
   * This way you can keep different versions of `options.txt` file on your laptop/smartphone for different sites or site conditions.
 * To reset to 'factory defaults', delete the `options.txt` file from the gpsvario using the webserver.
 It will be regenerated with default values the next time you power up the gpsvario.
 Default values are in the file `/include/config.h`.
 Search for the `USER-CONFIGURABLE PARAMETER DEFAULTS` section.
 * [This is an example of an `options.txt` file](docs/options.txt).
-* Every time the gpsvario is powered on, it sets all user-configurable parameters to their default values and then overrides them with values found in the SPIFFS file `options.txt`.
+* Every time the gpsvario is powered on, it sets all user-configurable parameters to their default values and then overrides them with values found in the file `options.txt`.
 So you don't have to specify all options in the file, only the ones you want to modify from the default values.

 ## Routes
 * Use [**xcplanner**](https://github.com/dkm/xcplanner) to generate a route with waypoints in **FormatGEO** format as a `.wpt` text file.